![]() |

 But these sacred traditions have similar principles (f. ex. to pray and to do good, to turn away from egotism, to refer to a divine scripture).
 These principles are there because the divine message is universal - God sent prophets to all nations.
 This is the dimension of truth.

-So there is a unity of principles - because these principles are eternal; and then there is the dimension of (decadence of) time, the downward cycle in existence.[fn24]
+So there is a unity of principles - because these principles are eternal; and then there is the dimension of (the decadence of) time, the downward cycle in existence.[fn24]

 This is the other dimension, in the process of which the old religions lost much/ all of their sanctifying and liberating power.

-To summarize: what makes Islam traditional or that Islam is an authentic Tradition is not peoples' usages or customs, nor their culture or civilisation, but these two conditions:
+What makes Islam ”traditional” or that Islam is an authentic ”Tradition” is not peoples' usages or customs, nor their culture or civilisation, but these two conditions:

 (1) the fact that the truth of Islam was revealed from a non-human, Divine origin!